CB-Ananya/Inventory-Management-System/README.md

 Admin and Staff personnel have varied privileges.
 Billing function updates the stock and invoice is generated as a pdf.

+This project was developed by C B Ananya, Ayshwarya B and Harini Mohan
 ## Setting up the environment and adding libraries
 Download Netbeans IDE (We have used Netbeans IDE 8.2) Download Oracle 11g and setup sqlplus.
 Set userid and password.